 Fred Johnson #Q19607

 Fred was among 17 Aboriginal men who were recruited during a drive by the Queensland Recruiting Committee.
-The committee represented by Chaplain Canon Garland and protector of Aborigines Mr. Blakeney travelled by train to the Mission to specifically recruit men for Active Service.
+The committee represented by Chaplain Canon Garland and the Chief Protector of Aborigines, J W Bleakley, travelled by train to the Mission to specifically recruit men for Active Service.

 10 days later in Brisbane, during a patriot speech given by recruiting officer Lieutenant Colonel David Garland, a line of Light Horsemen rode past each leading a riderless horse.